Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Implementation

 Contexts represent what is known about the user who performed the action, at the time of the action.
 Collectively, these features enable inference of the principal's role, in the spirit of role-based access control systems \cite{rbac1996}.
 They contain a few categorical features that describe non-sensitive, internally-public information about the user.
 This includes their job family type and their discretized employment duration.
-The main features are the user's weighted set of peers, representing the implicit social networks revealed in collaboration tools.
-We use:
+The main features are the user's weighted set of peers, representing the implicit social networks revealed by the logs of collaboration tools.
+For each user, we use:

-\begin{itemize} \item Their meeting peers: The weights are proportional to the number of shared meetings and inversely proportional to the number of meeting participants.
-Meetings marked as private or confidential are ignored. \item Their code-review peers: The weights are proportional to the frequency and recency of code reviews provided or received.
-This feature describes whether a user is technical, and if so, who they work with. \item The set of peers who share a manager or grand manager.
-Peers who only share a grand manager are assigned half the weight as those who share a manager. \item Their cost center peers, weighted equally.
-Cost centers reflect high level business areas, which often go beyond grand managers and job titles. \end{itemize}
+\begin{itemize} \item \textbf{Meeting peers.} The weights are proportional to the number of shared meetings and inversely proportional to the number of meeting participants.
+Meetings marked as private or confidential are ignored. \item \textbf{Code-review peers.}: The weights are proportional to the frequency and recency of code reviews provided or received.
+This feature describes whether a user is technical, and if so, who they work with. \item \textbf{Management peers.} The set of peers who share a manager or grand manager.
+Peers who only share a grand manager are assigned half the weight of those who share a manager. \item \textbf{Cost center peers.} Their cost center peers, weighted equally.
+Cost centers reflect high-level business areas, which often go beyond grand managers and job titles. \end{itemize}

 Context features evolve slower than action features.
 The largest change occurs when a user switches teams or job assignments.
 Notice that the model $f$ does not rely on the identity of the principal associated with a context at training time. \fc trivially handles team changes and new users without model retraining: the model is always fed up-to-date, explicit facts about the principal's role and coworkers.
 In practice, we refresh the users' context features daily.